Country & Sector Risk Barometer: Q2 2020 Quarterly Update

 From a Massive Shock to a Differentiated Recovery

-/EIN News/ -- Princeton, NJ, June 15, 2020 (GLOBE NEWSWIRE) -- A few weeks after the first containment easing measures, economic activity seems to be picking up in most European countries.
+/EIN News/ -- Toronto, ON, June 15, 2020 (GLOBE NEWSWIRE) -- A few weeks after the first containment easing measures, economic activity seems to be picking up in most European countries.
 However, about two months after China, this gradual and partial recovery will not erase the effects of containment on global growth.

 In this context, Coface forecasts that the recession in 2020 (a 4.4% drop in world GDP) will be stronger than that of 2009.
 Despite the recovery expected in 2021 (+5.1%) – assuming there is no second wave of the coronavirus pandemic – GDP would remain 2 to 5 points lower in the United States, the eurozone, Japan, and the United Kingdom, when compared to 2019 levels.